 Some minor issues

-The RT-AX89X is not from perfect, and I did note issues that you should keep in mind.
+The RT-AX89X is far from perfect, and I did note issues that you should keep in mind.

 The first is the internal cooling fan.
 Fans generally translate into tricky maintenance.
 It’s a moving part that might fail at some point, and when it does, you might have heat-related issues.
 The way the router is, it seems quite challenging to open it up to replace the fan.